 It comes in seven sizes, each one tailored to different species.
-Amazon reviewers recommend the six-inch model linked here for targeting stripers.
 Choose from a rainbow of colors, ranging from neutral shades that closely echo baitfish patterns (like albino shad and smelt); to super-bright options such as methiolate or bubblegum.
 Some colors are impregnated with flecks of glitter that give off additional shine.

 Best Swimbait: Sebile Magic Swimmer

 The Sebile Magic Swimmer swimbait is a versatile lure that can be cast or trolled and is suitable for use in both fresh and saltwater.
 It features a tapered nose and humpbacked head which provide maximum forward buoyancy and work in conjunction with the triple-jointed body to give an irresistibly life-like swimming action.
 The lure’s undulating movement also helps to create turbulence, which is picked up by the stripers’ lateral line, alerting them to its presence and inviting them to strike.